• Work with Us

 Players: Sam Querrey, Stefan Auvergne, Shelby Bates, and Monica Paolicelli

-Owners: Al Tylis, Sam Porter, Eva Longoria, Justin Verlander, Mesut Ӧzil, Kate Upton, Shawn Marion, Odell Beckham Jr, and Rip Hamilton
+Owners: Al Tylis, Sam Porter, Eva Longoria, Justin Verlander, Mesut Ӧzil, Kate Upton, Shawn Marion, Odell Beckham Jr, Rip Hamilton, and Matt Walsh

 Miami Pickleball Club